 Titles I and II of the Americans with Disabilities Act; 28 C.F.R. pt.
-35
+35 Montana

-Montana Human Rights Act and Governmental Code of Fair Practices, Title
+Human Rights Act and Governmental Code of Fair Practices, Title 49,

-49, Montana Code Annotated Board of Regents Policy 507
+Montana Code Annotated Board of Regents Policy 507

-Policy
+I. Policy

-The University of Montana, together with our Affiliates, commits to a learning and working environment that emphasizes the dignity and worth of every member of its community that is free from discrimination, harassment, and retaliation based upon race, color, religion, national origin, creed, service in the uniformed services (as defined in state and federal law), veteran status, sex, gender, age, political ideas, marital or family status, pregnancy, physical or mental disability, genetic information, gender identity, gender expression, or sexual orientation (taken together, generally, "protected-class harm").
+Montana Technological University, an affiliate of The University of Montana, (here after referred to as Montana Tech or University) commits to a learning and working environment that emphasizes the dignity and worth of every member of its community that is free from discrimination, harassment, and retaliation based upon race, color, religion, national origin, creed, service in the uniformed services (as defined in state and federal law), veteran status, sex, gender, age, political ideas, marital or family status, pregnancy, physical or mental disability, genetic information, gender identity, gender expression, or sexual orientation (taken together, generally, "protected-class harm").
 An inclusive environment is necessary to a healthy and productive University community.
 The University will take appropriate action to prevent, resolve, and remediate protected-class harm.